 - The tachogram shows a section without RR intervals. - The Lorenz plot shows a typical sinus rhythm pattern with isolated points dispersed around the edge of the central plot.

 An asystole is detected if the length of two ventricular sensing events (Vs) or one ventricular RR interval exceeds the programmed value (asystole duration in seconds).

-Fig. 31: Example: diagnosis Asystole
+Example: sudden rate drop (SRD) Fig. 28: Example: diagnosis Asystole